Li Bai: Background and birth

-Li Bai is generally considered to have been born in 701, in Suyab (碎葉) of ancient Chinese Central Asia (present-day Kyrgyzstan), where his family had prospered in business at the frontier.
-Afterwards, the family under the leadership of his father, Li Ke (李客), moved to Jiangyou (江油), near modern Chengdu, in Sichuan, when the youngster was about five years old.
+Li Bai is generally considered to have been born in 701, but the question of Li Bai’s birthplace has been debated for a long time.
+While some believe that he was born in Mianyang, Sichuan, others believe he was actually born in Suyab of ancient Chinese Central Asia (present-day Kyrgyzstan), where his family had prospered in business at the frontier.
+Afterwards, the family under the leadership of his father, Li Ke, moved to Jiangyou, near modern Chengdu, in Sichuan, when the youngster was about five years old.
 There is some mystery or uncertainty about the circumstances of the family's relocations, due to a lack of legal authorization which would have generally been required to move out of the border regions, especially if one's family had been assigned or exiled there.

 Background

 Two accounts given by contemporaries Li Yangbing (a family relative) and Fan Chuanzheng state that Li's family was originally from what is now southwestern Jingning County, Gansu.
 Li's ancestry is traditionally traced back to Li Gao, the noble founder of the state of Western Liang.
 This provides some support for Li's own claim to be related to the Li dynastic royal family of the Tang dynasty: the Tang emperors also claimed descent from the Li rulers of West Liang.
-This family was known as the Longxi Li lineage (隴西李氏).
+This family was known as the Longxi Li lineage.
 Evidence suggests that during the Sui dynasty, Li's own ancestors, at that time for some reason classified socially as commoners, were forced into a form of exile from their original home (in what is now Gansu) to some location or locations further west.
-During their exile in the far west, the Li family lived in the ancient Silk Road city of Suiye (Suyab, now an archeological site in present-day Kyrgyzstan), and perhaps also in Tiaozhi (條枝 (条枝, Tiáozhī)), a state near modern Ghazni, Afghanistan.
+During their exile in the far west, the Li family lived in the ancient Silk Road city of Suiye (Suyab, now an archeological site in present-day Kyrgyzstan), and perhaps also in Tiaozhi, a state near modern Ghazni, Afghanistan.
 These areas were on the ancient Silk Road, and the Li family were likely merchants.
 Their business was quite prosperous.